Michigan Project WET - Educator Information

 Educator training for the Project WET Curriculum and Activity Guide 2.0 occurs throughout Michigan.
 A network of facilitators from a variety of organizations has been trained to deliver the six-hour training workshops.

-NEWS FLASH: If you have been trained in Project WET and want to purchase the new 2.0 guide, national Project WET will be having a re-training webinars available.
-Watch the website for more details.
+NEWS FLASH: If you have been trained in Project WET and want to obtain the new 2.0 guide, national Project WET has a re-training webinars available.
+In person training can be arranged as well.
+Please contact Janet Vail for details.

 At the training workshops, participants learn about Project WET, practice activities from the Guide, and discuss curriculum connections.
 The Guide has been correlated with the Michigan Curriculum Framework.
 The 2010 Alignment of Michigan Content Expectations with the Project WET Guide is available online in three parts (Part 1 Part 2 Part 3).
 Hard copy and a CD is available.